Everything is incredibly easy to use and the build quality is great, but you can’t get the Skoda Citigo with any kind of built-in infotainment screen

 If you go for the cheapest model – the S – you’ll be lumbered with a genuinely basic infotainment system.
 Well, to call it a ‘system’ is a bit generous, as it’s a radio/CD player with just two speakers, although it does also have a USB port and aux-in connector.

 If you want something better than that – and you almost certainly will – you only have to upgrade to SE trim.
 This comes with Bluetooth connectivity, an extra four speakers and a smarter colour display, but most importantly a smartphone cradle.
-Once you’ve installed Skoda’s app on a suitable smartphone, this then gives you access to lots of extra functions, such as sat-nav and a trip computer, and lets you stream your own music through the car’s stereo.
+Once you’ve installed Skoda’s app on a suitable smartphone it gives you access to lots of extra functions, including sat-nav and a trip computer, and lets you stream your own music through the car’s stereo.

-In fact, that’s as good as it gets: going for a more expensive trim won’t bring you any better infotainment.
-The only option you might consider is to upgrade the radio to a DAB digital receiver – a £160 option on every model.
+In fact, that’s as good as it gets – going for a more expensive trim won’t bring you any better infotainment.
+The only option you might consider is to upgrade the radio to a DAB digital receiver which is an optional extra on every model.